appliedolap/EssSharp/docs/ApplicationLogsApi.md

 <a name="applicationlogsdownloadalllogfiles"></a>
 # **ApplicationLogsDownloadAllLogFiles**
-> void ApplicationLogsDownloadAllLogFiles (string applicationName)
+> System.IO.Stream ApplicationLogsDownloadAllLogFiles (string applicationName)

 Download All Logs